The Shareholder Rights and Activism Review: South Africa

 On remuneration, following the introduction of 'say-on-pay' rules, certain JSE-listed companies have had to reconsider their remuneration policies following significant shareholder opposition to such policies or implementation reports.14

 On board composition, campaigns have forced companies to take steps to change the make-up of their boards or pushed for the resignation of the CEO.
-A noteworthy example of this was in 2014, involving PPC, a cement manufacturer, where activists sought to remove the entire board.15 Additionally, JSE-listed engineering firm PSV Holdings experienced a dramatic turn of events at its November 2019 AGM, when the recently ousted CEO managed to secure enough shareholder support to regain control and vote down resolutions for the election of four directors to the board.16
+A noteworthy example of this was in 2014, involving PPC, a cement manufacturer, where activists sought to remove the entire board.15

 In the M&A context, the influence of shareholder activism is gradually increasing.
 Shareholders have intervened to block or force certain M&A activity.
-Recent examples of the former include shareholder opposition to a proposed takeover of PPC,17 and Prudential's opposition to an attempted takeover of poultry producer Sovereign Foods by Country Bird Holdings.18 An example of the latter is Grand Parade Investment's (GPI) disposal of its interests in certain franchises (described in Section IV).
+Recent examples of the former include shareholder opposition to a proposed takeover of PPC,16 and Prudential's opposition to an attempted takeover of poultry producer Sovereign Foods by Country Bird Holdings.17 An example of the latter is Grand Parade Investment's (GPI) disposal of its interests in certain franchises (described in Section IV).

 Recent campaigns, for example that against La Concorde (described in Section IV), also demonstrate the potential for shareholders, in certain statutorily prescribed circumstances, to delay potential M&A transactions by requiring a company to obtain court approval before implementation or to exit their investments for fair value by exercising their appraisal rights.